-- (1) Logistical Requirements; - (2) Terrain, conditions, specific requirements (i.e. line cutting); - (3) Existing Survey Fabric condition/age of evidence (some external boundaries are old and evidence harder to find, i.e. WO's); - (4) Time of year; - (5) Licencing Requirements of the surveyor; - (6) Extent of Labour for the type of boundary surveyed; - (7) Clarity of the Scope of Work.
+- 1. Logistical Requirements (travel to site, local accommodations & meals); - 2.
+Terrain, conditions, specific requirements (ie. line cutting, creek crossings, swamps); - 3.
+Existing Survey Fabric condition/age of evidence (some external boundaries are old and evidence is harder to find, i.e. wooden posts); - 4.
+Time of year; - 5.
+Licencing Requirements of the surveyor (fewer surveyors are both Canada and Provincial Lands Surveyors); - 6.
+Extent of Labour required for the type of boundary surveyed; - 7.
+Clarity of the Scope of Work.